-For each risk category, the functions responsible for risk management must implement an integrated or manual risk information system that enables them to periodically monitor their risks and report to the Governance Committee and Board of Directors.
+For each risk category, the functions responsible for risk management must implement an integrated or manual risk information system that enables them to periodically monitor their risks and report to the Management Committee, Board of Directors and relevant Committees.
 They must ensure as well that the data used in the information system comply with the rules governing completeness, integrity and the possibility to aggregate data.
 Furthermore, the data must be recorded in the system without delay and assessed using the methods that have been selected and approved.